 Since launching in 2017, Electroneum has launched an intuitive app that allows people in 140 countries to purchase mobile phone top-ups using cryptocurrencies.
 The company was also the first to introduce electricity top-ups that could be bought with digital assets.

 Back in 2019, the digital payments firm even launched a smartphone capable of mining crypto.
 At the time, Electroneum said users could then rely on these digital assets to pay for their shopping and online services.
 Crucially, this device has been offered at an affordable price point, selling for a fraction of what other Android phones typically cost.

-In February 2020, Electroneum launched AnyTask, a crypto-focused freelancing platform that aims to give a fairer deal for hard-working individuals.
+In late 2019, Electroneum launched AnyTask, a crypto-focused freelancing platform that aims to give a fairer deal for hard-working individuals.
 Its platform doesn’t charge fees to freelancers and allows them to access their earnings instantly — plus, in a boost for financial inclusion, a bank account is not required to get involved.

 March saw Electroneum win the Crypto AM award for social impact and sustainability, in recognition of how its platform is helping to level the playing field and unlock new opportunities for people in developing countries.

 The next 12 months

 AnyTask is at the center of Electroneum’s plans for the future.
 Next year, the company’s goal is to help at least 10,000 freelancers find enough work for it to be their sole source of income.
 The platform’s launch came shortly before the coronavirus pandemic caused lockdowns around the world, prompting millions of us to start working from home — and fueling renewed demand for freelancing opportunities.

 MORE INSIGHTS FROM ELECTRONEUM HERE